willkurr/Youtube-message-sent-verifier/README.md

 ## Requirements
 A computer running Windows is required to run the precompiled version in the releases section.
 Support for a precompiled version is planned for macOS down the line.

-You only need [pytchat 0.5.3](https://pypi.org/project/pytchat/) to run this successfully.
-A requirements.txt is included.
+If you'd like to run straight from source, just clone this repo and run chatchecker.py.
+Python 3.x is required.
+You'll only need [pytchat](https://pypi.org/project/pytchat/) to run this successfully.
+A requirements.txt is also included.
 Simply `pip install -r requirements.txt` to get all dependencies.

 This was made in Python 3.9.2.